Regular meetings every week.

 Ditchingham Men’s Shed finally opened their doors on Saturday after six long years looking for a forever home.
 The Wetlands Trust at Earsham generously offered a corner of land where a large shed has been built and insulated.

 We were delighted to welcome Julie Reinger, BBC Weather, to finally cut the ribbon to our future.
-Julie said how important the Men’s Shed organisation is in supporting men with their mental and physical wellbeing.
-She added that loneliness in men can be extremely difficult as men do not have the friendships ladies do.
+Julie said how important the Men’s Shed organisation is in supporting men and women with their mental and physical wellbeing.
+And she added that it’s important that we all have a safe space where we feel supported and validated and where we can meet with friends.

 The shed was erected in 2019, but due to COVID it has taken us a long time to finish.
 Our final project was to install an accessible toilet.
 The workshop even has an accessible height bench for anyone in a wheelchair.